phouse512/blog/_posts/2016-11-10-configuring-ufw-ubuntu-14.markdown

 `sudo ufw status`

-More likely then not, it will you that it is inactive.
+More likely then not, it will tell you that it is inactive.
 If it is active, it will give you a list of the current firewall rules that we'll go over soon.
 In the rare case that `ufw` is not already installed on your machine, run the following and you'll be golden: